Entanglement distribution modeling with quantum memories in a global and local clock system: Introduction

 \section{{Introduction}}

 The heightened interest in establishing the future quantum internet has led to the demonstration of quantum communication testbeds for distributing quantum states between distant parties \cite{Pompili2021, Valivarthi2020, Du2024}.
-This has encompassed quantum networks over a range of distances from 10$^1$ km~\cite{Liu2024} to 10$^2$ km~\cite{Ursin2007} to 10$^3$ km~\cite{Yin2017}.
-These advancements have included both qubit-based distribution with a focus on key distribution and more powerfully, entanglement distribution for more advanced applications like highly secure entanglement-based QKD schemes~\cite{Eckert91}, sensing~\cite{Shapiro2018}, distributed computing~\cite{Main2024} and long range telescopy~\cite{Gottesman2012}.
+This has encompassed quantum networks based on direct transmission without full-scale repeater hardware over distances of 10$^2$ km~\cite{Ursin2007} in free space and up to 10$^3$ km~\cite{Yin2017} with satellite links as well as memory-compatible nodes in metropolitan area experiments over shorter distance of 10$^1$ km~\cite{Liu2024}.
+These advancements have included both qubit-based distribution with a focus on quantum key distribution (QKD) and more powerfully, entanglement distribution for more advanced applications like highly secure entanglement-based QKD schemes~\cite{Eckert91}, sensing~\cite{Shapiro2018}, distributed computing~\cite{Main2024} and long range telescopy~\cite{Gottesman2012}.
 The development of these rudimentary entanglement-based networks remains challenging due to key hardware limitations, such as source purity and brightness, detector limitations and deterministic loss that occurs in the propagation of quantum channels~\cite{Azuma2023}.
 Quantum repeaters and multimode solutions~\cite{Sinclair2014} offer a pathway to overcoming these photonic loss detriments~\cite{Duan2001}.
 The final, global-scale network will almost certainly contain QM devices~\cite{Sangouard2011} that allow the storage and buffering of qubits such that entanglement can be distributed in an asynchronous fashion~\cite{WangIEEE2022}.

 The future repeater-based network performance will be reliant on many QM factors including memory efficiency, memory related noise and wavelength and bandwidth compatibility.
 Also vital, the QM coherence time will play a key role in the timing of photons for successful entanglement swapping operation and maintaining high-fidelity entanglement~\cite{Victora2023}.
 Various platforms are being explored for QM development to effectively operate under this large set of requirements that includes transmission at telecommunication wavelengths, long storage lifetime QMs and a low noise system~\cite{Lei2024}.
 The development of these networks will occur in incremental steps as they move toward an infrastructure capable of communications on the global scale.